Organic Vegetable Production

 If these strategies fail, allowable pesticides can be used.
 More information on management practices for key pests for vegetable crop groups including the efficacy of organic pesticides based on research can be found in the book Resource Guide for Organic Insect and Disease Management.

 For More Information

-Prepared by Elsa S. Sánchez, assistant professor of horticultural systems management; Michael D. Orzolek, professor of vegetable crops; Jayson K. Harper, professor of agricultural economics; and Lynn F. Kime, extension associate, Agricultural Alternatives Project.
+Prepared by Elsa S. Sánchez, associate professor of horticultural systems management; Jayson K. Harper, professor of agricultural economics; and Lynn F. Kime, senior extension associate, Agricultural Alternatives project.

-This publication was developed by the Agricultural Alternatives Project at Penn State with support from the U.S. Department of Agriculture Extension Service.
+This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.

 TitleOrganic Vegetable Production